Skip to content

 OpenID Connect (or OIDC) authentication allows you to authenticate using tokens issued by an external identity provider.
 Instead of managing database passwords, you can delegate authentication to centralized identity services.

-Percona Distribution for PostgreSQL supports OIDC authentication through the pg_oidc_validator library.
-This library validates OIDC tokens during PostgreSQL authentication.
+Percona Distribution for PostgreSQL integrates OIDC authentication using the pg_oidc_validator library, which validates OIDC tokens during client authentication.

-For additional configuration details and source code, see the pg_oidc_validator project .
+For configuration details and source code, see the pg_oidc_validator project .

 Important